 - help maintain healthy teeth and bones.

-If you want a more detailed ‘sciencey’ explanation of all the wonderful health benefits of almonds, there’s a great infographic here.
+If you want a more ‘sciencey’ explanation of all the wonderful health benefits of almonds, there’s a great infographic here.

-But now onto the yummy stuff!
+Now onto the yummy stuff!

 How To Make Almond Butter